 Not many off-road-only dirt bikes have kickstands due to safety concerns of it falling down accidentally.

 The safety hazard these contraptions pose on the street is practically nil, however, and trying to live without one in urban use is an exercise in futility.
 Again, kickstands are not required by law, but they are a simple convenience that many riders overlook in the rush to get a dirt bike on the road, only to later find there isn’t always a place to rest the bike.

 The front and rear sprockets on a dirt bike are likely intended for slower top speeds than the typical street legal dual sport machine gets up to on the road.
 They are likely set up for explosive bursts of speed.

 A gearing change can make a huge difference in acceleration and top-end speed.
 Getting a rear sprocket with more teeth will provide better pickup at the cost of top speed, and vice versa.

 The opposite is true for the front sprocket, where dropping a tooth will net greater acceleration at a cost of top-end power.
 Keep in mind that, if your dirt bike has a speedometer, changing the front sprocket will likely make it read incorrectly.

 Most dirt bikes don't come with a fan, due to the fact that they are not built with streets in mind.
-They are made to be constantly moving, not sitting at red lights.
-If you live in an urban area with traffic, you may want to take the extra step to add a fan to your bike to keep the engine from overheating.
+They are made to be constantly moving, not sitting at red lights on the way to McDonald’s.
+If you live in an urban area with traffic, you may want to add a fan to your bike to keep the engine from overheating.